DeiveEx/Shader_Sandbox/Assets/README.md

-For an overview of what is an shader and useful links, check the "ReferenceShader.shader" file.
+For an overview of what is an shader and useful links, check the "_ReferenceShader.shader" file.